raspberrypi/documentation/linux/kernel/configuring.md

 $ make bcmrpi_defconfig
 ```

-and if you're cross compiling the second line should be:
+If you're cross-compiling, the second line should be:

 ```
 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- bcmrpi_defconfig